Do you need help with a Transfer of Equity?

 Capital Gains Tax

-Capital Gains Tax (CGT) is payable if you transfer equity on a property that isn't your Principal Private Residence (PPR) to a child, sibling or a person that is not your spouse or civil partner.
-Read more about Capital Gains Tax on Property for Married Couples.
+Capital Gains Tax (CGT) may be payable if you transfer equity on a property that is not your Principal Private Residence (PPR)—in other words, if it's a rental property or a second home.
+CGT isn't payable on a transfer to your spouse or civil partner, though.

-You can use our Capital Gains Tax Calculator to transfer equity.
+You can use our Capital Gains Tax Calculator to estimate your CGT liability on a transfer of equity.

 What is the CGT rate?